 - 12. The representative of Jordan said that the national currency the Jordan dinar (JD, equal to 1,000 fils) had been pegged to the US dollar at the official buying and selling rates of JD 0.708 and 0.710, respectively, since 23 October 1995.
 Jordan had formally accepted the obligations of Article VIII, sections 2, 3 and 4 of the Articles of Agreement of the International Monetary Fund as from 20 February 1995.
 Thus, foreign exchange payments for current account transactions were not restricted in Jordan.
-Concerning capital transactions, the representative of Jordan said that inward transfers of capital were not restricted, but outward transfers were subject to approval by CBJ.
+Concerning capital transactions, the representative of Jordan said that inward transfers of capital were not restricted, but outward transfers were subject to approval by the Central Bank of Jordan (CBJ).
 Transactions pertaining to foreign investment had been completely liberalized.
 The CBJ allowed capital transfers to Arab countries on a reciprocal basis.
 Residents were allowed to carry or transfer up to JD 35,000 in foreign exchange to meet current payments for invisibles such as travel, education, medication, pilgrimage, residence abroad and family assistance without prior approval from the Central Bank.
 Applications for amounts in excess of JD 35,000 would be considered positively in the light of the applicant's needs.
 As of 1997, outward transfers were fully liberalized. - 13.
-Forward contracts in major currencies against the Jordan dinar were permitted for specified commercial transactions, including commodity imports, provided the authorized banks covered such operations abroad.
-Each dealer's forward transactions were subject to quantitative limits, but the Central Bank of Jordan (CBJ) could offer a forward exchange facility in respect of forward exchange cover provided by Jordanian banks for corporations and projects of vital national interest.
-Foreign exchange regulations had been modified to permit banks to execute asset-swap operations from foreign currencies into Jordanian dinars for all customers.
+Licensed banks could purchase any amount of foreign currency against Jordan dinars from their customers on a forward deal basis, and could sell foreign currencies forward to customers paying for imports into Jordan.

-- 14. Exchange permits were required for goods subject to import licensing, and were granted automatically once the import licence had been obtained.
+- 14. Forward contracts in major currencies against the Jordan dinar were permitted for specified commercial transactions, including commodity imports, provided the authorized banks covered such operations abroad.
+Each dealer's forward transactions were subject to quantitative limits, but the CBJ could offer a forward exchange facility in respect of forward exchange cover provided by Jordanian banks for corporations and projects of vital national interest.
+Foreign exchange regulations had been modified to permit banks to execute asset-swap operations from foreign currencies into Jordanian dinars for all customers. - 15.
+Exchange permits were required for goods subject to import licensing, and were granted automatically once the import licence had been obtained.
 Exchange permits were issued by the Foreign Exchange Control Department of the Central Bank of Jordan against a fee of 0.1 per cent to recover related administrative costs.
 Although exchange permits were no longer required, banks still collected the 0.1 per cent fee on some categories of transfers for payment to the Central Bank.
 The fee was being revised to narrow the categories of transfers subject to it with a view to its eventual elimination.
-The fee was not applied to permits issued for government departments and certain approved institutions and individual permits of less than JD 300. - 15.
+The fee was not applied to permits issued for government departments and certain approved institutions and individual permits of less than JD 300. - 16.
 He confirmed that private sector firms could borrow abroad freely and that no government approval was necessary.
 Export proceeds were not subject to any repatriation requirements.
 There were no taxes or subsidies on purchases and sales of foreign exchange; the fees and charges for such transactions were determined freely in the market.